 Wildfire will always be a part of the California landscape.
 Landowners and residents must consider how their home, gardens, and community play a role in achieving greater wildfire resiliency.

-Use the following resources to understand your risks, identify resources, and to develop strategies to substantially improve the odds a home will survive a future wildfire.
-These actions do not have to be costly, but they do require an understanding of the three types of exposures a home may experience when threatened by wildfire.
+Use the following resources to understand your risks, identify resources, and to develop strategies to substantially improve the odds your property can survive future wildfire.
+These actions do not have to be costly, but require an understanding of the three main types of exposures a home may experience when threatened by wildfire.

 What you can do